Farama-Foundation/PettingZoo/README.md

 ### Random Demo

-For all renderable games games, including those that can't be played by humans, you easily can get an impression for them by watching a random policy control all the actions:
+For all renderable games, including those that can't be played by humans, you easily can get an impression for them by watching a random policy control all the actions:

 ```
 from pettingzoo.utils import random_demo